-This free adoption program began in May of 2012 with the purpose of placing adoptable pets over six years old with pet lovers over 60 years old.
+This discounted adoption program began in May of 2012 with the purpose of placing adoptable pets over six years old with pet lovers over 60 years old.
 Research shows that pets provide innumerable health, social and other benefits to the elderly.
 90% of seniors polled say they are less lonely and much happier since adopting an animal.
+As of Dec.
+2017, we have brought love and happiness to 159 senior pets.

 Some of the health benefits noted in research include: